Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Framework

-Runtime behavior refers to the intermediate state and information during the program execution, such as code coverage and variable values, which are widely mentioned in previous research~\cite{ding2024traced,tufano2023predicting}.
-To evaluate the capability of reasoning on program runtime behavior for code models, we analyze and select four representative dimensions of intermediate information during execution, including \textit{code coverage}, \textit{execution path}, \textit{program state}, and \textit{output prediction}.
+Runtime behavior refers to the intermediate state and information during program execution, such as code coverage and variable values, which are widely mentioned in previous research~\cite{ding2024traced,tufano2023predicting}.
+As shown in Fig.~\ref{fig:framework}, to evaluate the reasoning ability in program runtime behavior for code models, we analyze and select four representative dimensions of intermediate information during execution, including \textit{code coverage}, \textit{execution path}, \textit{program state}, and \textit{output prediction}.
 Corresponding to these features, we propose four sub-tasks for Runtime Behavior Reasoning and introduce them in detail.